zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

 11. Type `You are expensive and you still don’t deliver on time` in the **Message** field and click **Send**.
 <br>![](media/screenshot_try-it-out3.png)

-12. In all likelihood, the FileComplaint intent did not receive the highest score.
+12. In all likelihood, the `FileComplaint` intent did not receive the highest score.
 In the above screenshot, OrderPizza "won", though it’s also possible that CancelPizza could get the highest score.

-13. To help remedy this, in the FileComplaint intent row of the dialog, select the radio button and then click the **Add Example** button to add the utterance to the FileComplaint intent.
+13. To help remedy this, in the `FileComplaint` intent row of the dialog, select the radio button and then click the **Add Example** button to add the utterance to the FileComplaint intent.
 <br>![](media/screenshot_try-it-out4.png)

     **Note:** In these examples, you might get slightly different confidence scores than what are shown here.
 And in some cases, the matching intents themselves could vary, should the differing confidence scores push those intents above or below the given confidence thresholds.
 The cause of this variance is the non-deterministic nature of the AI behind the natural language processing and the fact that these skills have a limited number of training utterances (in order to make the lab simpler).

 14. Retrain the skill.

-    **Note:** For us humans it is easy to see that "You are expensive and you still don’t deliver on time" is not an order but a complaint.
+    **Note:** For us humans, it is easy to see that "You are expensive and you still don’t deliver on time" is not an order but a complaint.
 However, a skill first needs to be trained before it is able to gain the same understanding.
 The NLP model in this lab is not trained with a lot of data, so it’s more likely to make mistakes.

 15. Think of two or three more phrases that the system might have problems matching to an intent with high confidence and try them in the Intent tester.
 If you find one that doesn’t match well, select the intent that it should be resolved to and click **Add Example**.